 Fragrance Composition:

 So what does it smell like?
-It is described as a warm and exotic fruity chypre perfume.
+It is classified as a warm and exotic fruity chypre fragrance for women.

 • Top notes: aldehydes, pineapple, ylang ylang, bergamot